 Background: ‘Alexander Munro’ Shiraz is our flagship wine and made from the best parcel of shiraz fruit we receive each year.

-Cellaring estimate: This wine has all the hallmarks that are required for long term cellaring.
-20+ years.
+Cellaring estimate: This wine has all the characteristics that are required for long term cellaring.

 Suggested food match: Red meat dishes and aged cheeses.